praized/marelle/README.md

 ----------------

   - Probably conflicts badly with various location.hash/hashchange implementations, an iframe hack would solve that but I don't think I need it for now, welcoming suggestions.
+  - POST methods (actions) are not currently implemented due to transport limitations.

 Usage
 -----